alxp/islandora_demo_objects/README.md

 ## Spreadsheet

 The enclosed .csv file is maintained in [Google Sheets](https://docs.google.com/spreadsheets/d/1DV0Ka0ZafZq3RgCn0x_AetFtlmnMuNFltzck2QL0ApY/edit#gid=2042408311) to make it easier to view and manipulate.
-Once edits are made, the main sheet must be downloaded as .csv, checked in to this repository, and then the nightly build of [Sandbox](https://github.com/Islandora-Devops/sandbox) will need to be updated to use the latest commit (see instructions in the Sandbox README).
+Once edits are made, the main sheet must be downloaded as .csv and checked in to this repository.

+## Updating the Sandbox

+The Islandora Sandbox will not automatically use newer versions of this repository.
+Any changes (to objects or metadata or configuration) must be checked into this repository, and the commit (as well as its hash) updated in the [Sandbox](https://github.com/Islandora-Devops/sandbox)'s repository.
+There are instructions for updating in the [README](https://github.com/Islandora-Devops/sandbox/blob/main/README.md#updating)https://github.com/Islandora-Devops/sandbox/blob/main/README.md#updating.